MicrosoftDocs/fabric-docs/docs/admin/admin-portal-workspace.md

 Additional notes on deletion of empty workspaces:

 - Only empty v1 workspaces will be deleted during upgrade.
 Empty v2 workspaces will not be deleted.
 Deletion of empty workspaces can be prevented by using the tenant setting described previously in this article.
-- Office 365 groups associated with empty v1 workspaces will not be deleted.Read more about [workspaces](../get-started/workspaces.md).
+- Office 365 groups associated with empty v1 workspaces aren't deleted.
+Read more about [workspaces](../get-started/workspaces.md).

 ## Users can reassign personal workspaces